monicaoyugi/Pizza-App/README.md

 ## Description
-Delani studio is a company that mainly deals with tech for companies.
-This includes software development to profile constructing for companies.
-With their improved and interative landing page, the company is able to gather and inform many of their clients on what to expect to from Delani.

 ## Technology Used
 The web page is constructed out of HTML and CSS and Javascript.
 Also with assistance from their library counterpart i.e Bootstrap and jQuery.